typescript-eslint/typescript-eslint/packages/eslint-plugin-tslint/README.md

         rules: { /* tslint rules */ },
         rulesDirectory: [ /* array of paths to directories with rules, e.g. 'node_modules/tslint/lib/rules' */ ],
         configFile: '/* path to tsconfig.json of your project */',
+        lintFile: '/* path to tslint.json of your project */',
         compilerOptions: { /* ability to override TypeScript compilers options defined in tsconfig.json */ }
     }],
 }